mustberuss/patentsview/api-redesign.md

 ## General Upheaval
 The villagers may revolt over some of these API changes... &nbsp;&nbsp; &nbsp; Or, the R package will become even more useful and relevant and there will be a parade.

-1. The overall paged result set size limit is now 10,000, down from 100,000 (see the [converting-an-existing-script vignette](articles/converting-an-existing-script.html)).
-2. The size/per_page maximum on a single request changes from 10,000 to 1,000.
+1. The size/per_page maximum on a single request changes from 10,000 to 1,000.
 Maximum check and message changed in validate-args.R, it could or should throw a warning when per_page is set above 1,000 and send to API as 1,000.
-3. A lot of fields seem to have gone away, like the governmental interests ones.
+2. A lot of fields seem to have gone away, like the governmental interests ones.
 Some, but not all, are lists in the Discontinued Fields section of [this page](https://patentsview.org/data-in-action/whats-new-patentsview-july-2021).
 The swagger definition (https://search.patentsview.org/static/openapi.json) does not contain  government interest fields, ipc fields, wipo fields, lawyer fields, foreign_priority fields, examiner fields, pct fields, raw inventor fields, coinventor fields, patent_firstnamed fields or patent_num_claims.
 Assuming all these fields are  going away, though more, unspecified, endpoints are supposed to be coming before the end of 2022.
-4. The options matched_subentities_only and include_subentity_total_counts seem to have gone away, but they don't seem to throw errors when requested.
+3. The options matched_subentities_only and include_subentity_total_counts seem to have gone away, but they don't seem to throw errors when requested.
 The R package should probably throw an error or warning when set, the behavior of an old script may be different than what the user expects.
 From https://patentsview.org/api-v01-information-page
     > Owing to de-normalized and split API design, sub-entity information is not available directly via each endpoint.
 As a consequence, "matched_subentity" option parameters are not valid.
-5. Some attributes have new names, like name_last in the nested inventor object returned from the patents endpoint.
+4. Some attributes have new names, like name_last in the nested inventor object returned from the patents endpoint.
 Now in the fields parameter it would be specified as “inventor.name_last” where formerly it was “inventor_last_name” when using the patents endpoint and name_last when hitting the assignees endpoint (where it comes back at the top level, not within an nested object).
-6. There are type changes in some of the attributes, affecting which query methods are used, contains vs test_any etc.  organization (formerly the string assignee_organization) is now a full text field.
+5. There are type changes in some of the attributes, affecting which query methods are used, contains vs test_any etc.  organization (formerly the string assignee_organization) is now a full text field.
 I need to confirm this, but it seems that most fields are now full text.
 Exceptions seem to be in the patents endpoint.
-7. The uspc and nber fields do not currently come back from the patents endpoint.
+6. The uspc and nber fields do not currently come back from the patents endpoint.
 Now there is no real point to call the uspc or nber endpoints.
 This means there is no way to search for patents using the uspc or nber fields.
 This is especially bad for plant, design and ressued patents.
 The bulk cpc file only contains assignments for utility patents so plant, design and reissued patents cannot be searched by any classification system.
 The ipc and wipo fields seem to have gone away in the new version of the API.
-8. The cited_patent and citedby_patent fields no longer can come back from the patents endpoint, instead the new patent_citation endpoint needs to be called.
+7. The cited_patent and citedby_patent fields no longer can come back from the patents endpoint, instead the new patent_citation endpoint needs to be called.
 Similarily, the appcit_app fields come only from the new application_citation endpoint.

 ## R Package Design Choices
 1. **Changes made in search-pv.R**